ETS-PoliTO/esp32-sniffer/README.md

 		git clone https://github.com/ETS-PoliTO/esp32-sniffer.git

-3. Establish serial connection between ESP32
+3. Establish serial connection between ESP32 and your PC

 		make menuconfig

 	 Go to *Serial flasher config*, then *Default serial port* and set the port in which ESP32 is connected

-	 Note if you are using a bridge maybe you need some driver:
+	 Note that, if you are using a bridge, probably you need to download some driver:

 	 - [CP210x](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 	 - [FTDI](https://www.ftdichip.com/Drivers/VCP.htm)

-	 [This](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html) provides guidance how to establish serial connection between ESP32 and PC.
+	 [This](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/establish-serial-connection.html) provides a  guide on how establish serial connection between ESP32 and PC.

-4. Build code and flash ESP32
+4. Build code and flash the ESP32

 		make all && make flash